EXPORT TABLE — Specifies that a table is for export only.

 EXPORT TABLE table-name TO STREAM stream-name

-At runtime, any records written to an export-only table are queued to the appropriate export connector, as described in Chapter 15, Exporting Live Data.
+At runtime, any records written to an export-only table are queued to the appropriate export connector, as described in Chapter 15, Importing and Exporting Live Data.
 If export is enabled for this stream, the data is then passed to the export connector that manages the export process.